Skip to main content

 Figure \(\PageIndex{9}\): protein interactions of TMEM8A in humans. https://commons.wikimedia.org/wiki/F...for_TMEM8A.png

 You can even produce graphs that represent entire networks of molecules and their relationships.
 A directed molecular graph might showcase proteins and their substrate.
-Having a direction in an edge is important in this distinction because a protein may use a substrate for a chemical reaction but a substrate might not act on a protein on its own.
+Having a direction in an edge is important in this distinction because a protein may use a substrate in a chemical reaction, but a substrate might not act on a protein on its own.
 Many molecular relationships are weighted and directed.
-A weight in the protein substrate case might be the relative affinity of binding between the molecules.
+A weight in the protein-substrate case might be the relative binding affinity between the protein and the substrate.

-These types of graphs contain three types of edges, undirected, directed, and weighted as illustrated in Figure \(\PageIndex{10}\) below.
+These graphs contain three types of edges: undirected, directed, and weighted, as illustrated in Figure \(\PageIndex{10}\) below.

 Figure \(\PageIndex{10}\): The main types of edges found in a network. https://www.ebi.ac.uk/training/online/courses/network-analysis-of-protein-interaction-data-an-introduction/introduction-to-graph-theory/graph-theory-graph-types-and-edge-properties/ .
 Attribution 4.0 International (CC BY 4.0) license

-• Weighted edges: Either undirected or directed edges can have a quantitative weight associated with them.
-These many reflect affinities, similarities between genes, fold effects, etc.
+• Weighted edges: Undirected or directed edges can have a quantitative weight.
+These may reflect affinities, similarities between genes, fold effects, etc.

 These examples are great for showcasing the versatility of mathematical graphs, but how can we use matrices to represent them?
 Enter adjacency matrices.